Crate wasmtime_wasi

 §The WasiView trait

 This crate’s implementation of WASI is done in terms of an implementation of WasiView.
 This trait provides a “view” into WASI-related state that is contained within a Store<T>.
-All implementations of traits look like:
+WasiView implies the IoView trait, which provides access to common ResourceTable which owns all host-implemented component model resources.

 impl<T: WasiView> bindings::wasi::Host for WasiImpl<T> {